-For infants under 6 months old, that means keeping them out of the sun completely.
-“Sun exposure can be extremely dangerous for babies due to their thin skin and relative lack of melanin, the skin pigment that provides some sun protection,” Anna L. Chien, M.D., a board-certified dermatologist in Baltimore and spokesperson for The Skin Cancer Foundation, told Fatherly.
+For infants under 6 months old, protection means keeping them out of the sun completely.
+“Sun exposure can be extremely dangerous for babies due to their thin skin and relative lack of melanin, the skin pigment that provides some sun protection,” Anna L. Chien, M.D., a board-certified dermatologist in Baltimore and spokesperson for the Skin Cancer Foundation, told Fatherly.
 But because babies’ skin is so sensitive, she says, even baby sunscreen can be too irritating.
 When the sun can’t be avoided, dress infants in long sleeves and pants and a wide-brimmed hat or bonnet, and use a stroller with a canopy or hood.

-What You Need to Know About Sunscreen For Kids
+What You Need to Know About Sunscreen for Kids

 When it comes to selecting the best sunscreen for your kids, there are a few hard-and-fast rules that experts across the board agree on.

 - Check the SPF: Any sunscreen you put on your kids should be SPF 30 or higher.
 Short for “sun protection factor,” SPF is a measure of a product’s ability to prevent ultraviolet B rays from burning skin.
 While you’ll find products with SPF all the way up to 100, studies have shown that the level of additional UVB protection you’ll get above SPF 30 is minimal.

 - Look for “Broad-Spectrum”: Because SPF applies to only UVB rays — and not ultraviolet A rays — the second thing to look for on labels is “broad-spectrum.”
 This means the sunscreen will safeguard against both UVB and UVA rays, the type that penetrates the skin more deeply to cause wrinkles, age spots, and that leathery look.
 UVA rays are also the main culprits in skin cancer, from deadly melanoma to the all-too-common basal and squamous cell carcinomas.